-It is of paramount importance for your domestic contract to be properly drafted by a competent family lawyer who ensures that all the legal requirements are met so that your agreement is enforceable.
+It is of paramount importance for your domestic contract to be properly drafted by a competent family lawyer in Ontario who ensures that all the legal requirements are met so that your agreement is enforceable.
 Domestic contracts is a term used to refer to the different types of agreements couples enter into depending on where their relationship is at the time of the negotiation/execution of the agreement.

 Prenuptial (“Prenup”) Agreements, explained,

 A Prenuptial Agreement (“prenup”), or Marriage Contract, is a contract between a couple in contemplation of their marriage which outlines their rights and obligations arising out of their relationship.
 For instance, it sets out how property is to be owned during a marriage, how it is to be divided in the event of a separation and how it is to be distributed upon death (the latter to be used in conjunction with a Will).
-This document is indispensable upon a separation as it can save the parties to the agreement a legal dispute.
+This document is indispensable upon a separation as it can save the parties to the agreement a legal dispute in Canada.

 Here are some things dealt with by a good prenup: